Citizenry/platform/docs/development-and-code/setup_alternatives/setting-up-the-platform-client/README.md

 * The `PORT` variable specifies at which port the local development server should listen.
 The default for this variable is `3000`.
 * `TX_USERNAME` and `TX_PASSWORD`  are variables for configuring the credentials to the [Transifex](https://www.transifex.com/) service, which stores multi-lingual versions of the Platform client text displayed on the screen.
 These are only required if you are going to develop in languages other than English.
 * `APP_LANGUAGES` is a list of language codes (in ISO-639-1 format) to download from Transifex.
 For example `APP_LANGUAGES=sw,en,es` would enable the client to appear in Swahili, English and Spanish.
 * `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` are variables used during the process of authentication of a user against the API.
 You can ignore these 99% of the times.
 Also, these are not particularly secret nor provide much security.
 They just have to exist, and they do by default.
-(If  you must know, their values default to `ushahidiui` and `35e7f0bca957836d05ca0492211b0ac707671261` respectively)
+(If  you must know, their values default to `streetsignalui` and `35e7f0bca957836d05ca0492211b0ac707671261` respectively)

 ## Running a local development server